-The Long Road to Freedom is a collaborative research project, generously funded by the National Endowment for the Humanities.
-Co-directed by Sarah Barringer Gordon (University of Pennsylvania) and Kevin Waite (Durham University), the project explores the life and times of Biddy Mason, a pioneering woman whose journey from slavery to freedom unfolded across the entire continent.
+The Biddy Mason Collaborative is a community research project, co-directed by Sarah Barringer Gordon, Arielle Alterwaite, and Francis Russo at the University of Pennsylvania.
+The project explores the life and times of Biddy Mason, a pioneering woman whose journey from slavery to freedom unfolded across the entire continent.
 She was born in 1818 in Georgia, later sold to Mississippi, and taken by her Latter-day Saint slaveholder first to Utah (1848) and then to the Mormon colony in San Bernardino (1851).
 Biddy was emancipated after a court battle in early 1856.
 She took the last name Mason after achieving hard-won freedom, and spent the last 35 years of her life in Los Angeles, and died there in 1891.
 In LA, her generosity and leadership laid the foundations for the city’s African American community, and where her legacy is all-too-rarely recognized.

 The project seeks to amplify that legacy and bring greater awareness to Mason’s remarkable story.
 To that end, the collaboration has already produced several publications and public events, with many more scheduled in the coming years.